siddharth2016/Opencv-Python-Computer-Vision/README.md

 It contains code for famous Reinhard algorithm (www.cs.utah.edu/~shirley/papers/ColorTransfer.pdf), that uses L*a*b* (Lightness) color-space and simple mean and standard deviation to transfer color.
 Using histogram approach can be very complex for huge images but this executes within seconds.

+### Image Slide Show

+It shows how to achieve slide show functionality using opencv, one can also try to save each image (result in slide show) in a video format to view blending of images.
+It makes use of _addWeighted()_ method to view transitions.

 ###### Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/about/) for an amazing tutorial and giving inspiration to work on computer vision.